shawnscode/crayon/README.md

 - [] Easy tween and action facilicities.

 ##### Resource Subsystem
-- [] Abstract archive with default supports for native filesystem and zip package.
 - [] Assets load and cache machanism based on LRU(maybe).
 - [] Serilization/deserlization of entities and components in YAML or binary mode.